Antonio Amaya

-Antonio Amaya Carazo (/es/; born 31 May 1983) is a Spanish former footballer who played as a central defender.
+Antonio Amaya Carazo (/es/; born 31 May 1983) is a Spanish former professional footballer who played as a central defender.

-He spent most of his professional career with Rayo Vallecano, making 254 appearances across three spells in all of the top three divisions.
+He spent most of his 17-year career with Rayo Vallecano, making 254 appearances across three spells in all of the top three divisions.

 Club career

 Early years and Rayo

 Born in the capital of Madrid, Amaya began his career at local San Cristóbal de los Ángeles.
 He joined another team in the community, Rayo Vallecano, in 2002, also serving a six-month loan spell at lowly UD San Sebastián de los Reyes in the Segunda División B.

 Eventually, Amaya returned to Rayo, becoming an important defensive unit for a side that returned to Segunda División at the end of the 2007–08 season and comfortably retained their league status the following campaign, with the player appearing in less than half of the games (18 out of 42).

 Wigan Athletic

 Amaya signed for Premier League club Wigan Athletic on a three-year contract on 14 August 2009, being joined by Rayo teammate Mohamed Diamé a week later.
-He made his debut in a 4–1 defeat at Blackpool in that campaign's Football League Cup on the 26th, scoring his team's goal with a header in stoppage time.
+He made his debut in a 4–1 defeat at Blackpool in the second round of the Football League Cup on the 26th, scoring his team's goal with a header in stoppage time.

-After failing to make a single league appearance in 2009–10, Amaya returned to former club Rayo in a season-long loan.
-He was regularly used, as they returned to La Liga after an eight-year absence.
+After failing to make a single league appearance in 2009–10, Amaya returned to his former employers Rayo in a season-long loan.
+He was regularly used as they returned to La Liga after an eight-year absence.